 These grants connect young people with their true potential.
 Grantees include after-school programs, mentoring, and literacy initiatives.

-Arts, Culture, and Civic Benefit
+Arts, Culture, and Community Benefit

 These grants add vibrancy to our region and explore our sense of community and self.
 Grantees include public art projects, intellectual cultural experiences, and performance arts.